Time-Critical Adversarial Influence Blocking Maximization: Methodology

 \section{Methodology}

-In this section, we propose a novel \textit{Bidirectional Influence Sample}(BIS) algorithm to address the TC-AIBM problem.
-BIS combines Forward Influence Sampling (FIS) and Reverse Influence Sampling (RIS), effectively transforming the positive seed selection process into a weighted maximum coverage problem.
-Furthermore, we theoretically analyze the number of forward and reverse samples to ensure that BIS achieves the desired approximation guarantee.
+In this section, we propose a novel \textit{Bidirectional Influence Sampling}(BIS) algorithm to address the TC-AIBM problem.
+BIS integrates \textit{Forward Influence Sampling} (FIS) and \textit{Reverse Influence Sampling} (RIS), effectively transforming the positive seed selection process into a weighted maximum coverage problem.
+Furthermore, we theoretically deriving the sufficient number of forward and reverse samples to ensure that BIS achieves the desired approximation guarantee.

-Fig.~\ref{fig:roadmap} illustrates the framework of our proposed BIS algorithm, which contains three key steps: bidirectional influence sampling, iterative updating, and evaluation.
-Bidirectional influence sampling generates the union table for evaluating the blocking ability of each non-negative seed node.
-The iterative updating step ensures that the selected positive seeds can cover the largest range of nodes.
-Finally, the evaluation step employs Monte Carlo simulations to estimate the \textit{Negative Influence Reduction}.
+Fig.~\ref{fig:roadmap} illustrates the framework of our proposed BIS algorithm, which comprises three primary phases.
+Firstly, bidirectional influence sampling phase is used to estimate the susceptibility of each non-negative seed node, and generate pruned RR sets based on different tie-breaking rules.
+Subsequently, union table construction phase is used to estimate the rescue ability of each candidate node and build the union table for rapid iterative updates.
+Finally, in the positive seeds selection phase, iteratively selecting the $k$ optimal positive seeds.